Sweetheart Like You: Other versions

 An alternative take of the song from the Infidels sessions in 1983, with somewhat different lyrics, was included on the 2021 compilation album The Bootleg Series Vol. 16: Springtime in New York 1980–1985.

 Notable covers

 Judy Collins covered it on her album Judy Collins Sings Bob Dylan Just Like a Woman in 1993.

 Rod Stewart covered it on his album A Spanner in the Works in 1995.

+Jimmy LaFave covered the song live.
+A recording from the Austin City Limits tv-show in 1996 was later released on his album Favorites 1992-2001.

 Craig Finn from The Hold Steady covered the song on the Dylan tribute album Bob Dylan in the 80s: Volume One in 2014.

 The song is featured in Conor McPherson's musical play Girl from the North Country, which premiered at the Old Vic in London in 2017.
 A performance by Bronagh Gallagher was included on the Original London Cast Recording album, also released in 2017.

 Chrissie Hynde covered it on her 2021 album Standing in the Doorway: Chrissie Hynde Sings Bob Dylan.

 Guy Davis covered it on his 2009 album Sweetheart Like You.

+In 2024, on their box-set 1985, The Waterboys released a stripped-down version from 1985 with Mike Scott on vocals and Karl Wallinger on piano.